 (B) For bulk gasoline terminals, the vapor collection system or vapor control system shall be repaired following the procedures in Rule .0927 of this Section.

 (4) The owner or operator of a vapor collection system at a bulk gasoline plant or a bulk gasoline terminal shall test, according to Rule .0912 of this Section, the vapor collection system at least once per year.
 If after two complete annual checks no more than 10 leaks are found, the Director may allow less frequent monitoring.
-If more than 20 leaks are found, the Director may require that the frequency of monitoring be increased.
+If more than 20 leaks are found, the Director may require the frequency of monitoring be increased.

 (5) The owner or operator of a vapor control systems at bulk gasoline terminals, bulk gasoline plants, gasoline dispensing facilities, and gasoline service stations equipped with vapor balance or vapor control systems shall maintain records of all certification testing and repairs.
 The records shall identify the vapor collection system, or vapor control system; the date of the test or repair; and, if applicable, the type of repair and the date of retest.